fieldtrip/website/tutorial/nirs_multichannel.md

 #### fNIRS Measurement

-The fNIRS data was recorded using 4 connected Oxymon systems from Artinis to enable a 48 channel recording.
+The fNIRS data was recorded using four Oxymon systems from Artinis that were linked to enable a 48 channel recording.

-FIXME add a photo of the cap as Figure 1
+{% include image src="/assets/img/tutorial/nirs_multichannel/nirs_cap.png" width="400" %}

 Half of the optode fibers (n = 16) were placed over left temporal cortex, the other half over the right temporal cortex (Fig. 1 grey text).
 Of the optodes, half were detectors (or receivers, Rx), and the other half were sources (or transmitters, Tx).
 The source and detector optodes were positioned such that there were deep and shallow channels of 3 cm and 1.5 cm, respectively (black text indicating both receivers and transmitters).